 - For the ^love of the Anointed compels us, having judged this: that One died for the sake of all, therefore all died.

 - And He died for the sake of all, so the men who live might no longer live for themselves; but for the sake of the One who died and was raised for them.

-- So then, from now on we did – and do – view no one according to the flesh.
-Even if we did – and do – know the Anointed according to the flesh, yet now we don’t know Him that way anymore.
+- So then, from now on we *view no one according to the flesh.
+Even if we have known the Anointed according to the flesh, yet now we don’t know Him that way anymore.

 - Therefore, if anyone is in the Anointed, he’s a new creation.
-The original things have passed away; behold, he did – and does – become new.
+The original things have passed away; behold, he has become new.

-- so that in the Anointed, God is reconciling the world to Himself, not taking their accidental sins(7)“accidental sins”.
+- so that in the Anointed, God is reconciling the world to Himself, not taking their missteps(4)“missteps”.
 The Greek word used here doesn’t quite mean “sin”.
 It’s the word “παράπτωμα” (paraptóma) and is also used in Ephesians 2:1 in the phrase: “dead in your ‘paraptóma’ and sins”.
-It carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. into account against them, and putting in us the message of reconciliation.
+It carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. into account against them, and having put the message of reconciliation in us.

 - Therefore, we are ambassadors on behalf of the Anointed.
-As God is calling through us, we plead on behalf of the Anointed, “Be reconciled to God”
+We plead on behalf of the Anointed as God is calling through us: “Be reconciled to God”.

 - He made the One who didn’t know sin into sin for our sake, so we might become God’s righteousness in Him.

 Note: If you think a word, phrase, or passage could be better translated - or is wrong - then Please Say Something.
 This is an open source Bible that's accountable to all Christians.
 See this link for details.

 Legal Use: Please feel free to quote the BOS Bible, but follow the guidelines on the Legal Use page when doing so.
 They are easy and mostly common sense.